Manuscript format: get your novel ready for submission

 In the UK, dialogue is usually denoted by single quotes.
 In the USA, double quotes are commonly used.

-Double-space the entire text (i.e. you should leave a blank line between each line of text).
+Double-space the entire text (i.e. leave a blank line between each line of text).
 This is to enable the literary agent or publisher to insert any notes they want to make.

 Use a basic font, one that anyone who is reading your novel will have on their computer.
 Use the same font throughout the manuscript.